umair-hassan/best-toolbox/utilities/docsgenerator/_build/html/_sources/1_Home.rst.txt

 * TOBI

-The details about implementation of FieldTrip real-time buffer can be found |fieldtrip_buffer| `here <https://www.fieldtriptoolbox.org/development/realtime/implementation/>`_.
+The details about implementation of FieldTrip real-time buffer can be found |fieldtrip_buffer| Output Devices

-Output Devices
 ----------------------------------------------